 Number of carriers with valid access agreement/Year 2014 2015 2016

 Passenger carrier national 1 1 1 1

 private 1 4 5 5

-Freight carrier national 1 1 1 1
+Erzight corrige national 1 1 1 1

-private 42 43 43 41
+Freight carrier private 42 43 43 41

-Passenger and freight carrier national 1 1 1 1
+Dessences of freight comise national 1 1 1 1

-private 0 0 2 3
+Passenger and freight carrier private 0 0 2 3

 The analysis of transport performances in the Slovak Republic showed a successive increase in rail passenger transport (Total: train-km, gross tkm) and freight transport (Total: train-km, gross tkm).
-In rail freight transport, there is a slight decrease in performances of the national carrier (train-km, gross tkm: 2013 compared to 2016).
+In rail freight transport, there is a slight decrease in performances of the national carrier (train- km, gross tkm: 2013 compared to 2016).
 The recorded increase in transport performances in rail freight transport is influenced by, in particular, international transit rail transport and the situation in the metallurgical industry and mechanical engineering in SR. Within the development of the number of carriers, there was recorded a slight decrease in 2016 compared to 2015 and 2014.